azmainm/standup-tickets-sp/README.md

 This project automatically processes Microsoft Teams meeting transcripts using a **3-Stage Pipeline** to extract actionable tasks with enhanced context and stores the results in MongoDB.
 The system can run as **GitHub Actions cron jobs**.

-## 🚀 3-Stage Pipeline Architecture
+## 🚀 Enhanced 3-Stage Pipeline Architecture

-The system features a **RAG-enhanced 3-stage processing pipeline** with transcript embeddings and intelligent context retrieval:
+The system features a **RAG-enhanced 3-stage processing pipeline** with transcript embeddings, intelligent context retrieval, and comprehensive meeting analysis:

 ### Stage 1: Task Finder 🔍
 - **Purpose**: Extract actionable tasks with comprehensive context gathering
 - **Role**: Analytical task detection with evidence-based extraction
 - **Output**: Structured arrays of `tasksToBeCreated` and `tasksToBeUpdated` with rich context
 - **Enhancement**: Gathers ALL related information from the entire transcript for each task
+- **🆕 Attendees Extraction**: Automatically identifies and extracts meeting attendees' initials from transcript

 ### Stage 2: Task Creator 📝
 - **Purpose**: RAG-enhanced task creation with rich descriptions and professional titles